jotavare/42-resources/README.md

 - [CloudConvert](https://cloudconvert.com/) Online file converter that support nearly all audio, video, document, ebook, archive, image, spreadsheet, and presentation formats.
 - [Spreadsheet Converter](http://makeanddo4d.com/spreadsheet/) - Upload a photo and instantly download it as a real spreadsheet!
 - [Capture The Flag 101](https://ctf101.org/) - What is CTFs?
-- [Quick, Draw!](https://quickdraw.withgoogle.com/) - Can a neural network learn to recognize squiggles? `Game`
-- [Random Country Generator](https://random.country/) - Ever wanted to learn about all the countries in the world? `Game`
 - [Radiooooo](https://radiooooo.com/) - The Musical Time Machine. `Music`
 - [TV Chart](https://tvchart.benmiz.com/) - View a graph of any TV show's ratings, by episode.
 - [Famous Scientists](https://www.famousscientists.org/) -  Lives and achievements of the most famous scientists and inventors in history.
 - [bellingcat](https://www.bellingcat.com/) - Netherlands-based investigative journalism group that specialises in fact-checking and open-source intelligence.
 - [Artvee](https://artvee.com/) -Browse and download high-resolution, public domain Paintings, Drawings, Illustrations and Posters.
 - [Lightyear.fm](http://www.lightyear.fm/) - A journey through space, time, & music.
 Radio broadcasts leave Earth at the speed of light.
 - [Deceptive Design](https://www.deceptive.design/) - What is deceptive design (also known as "dark patterns")?
 - [DuckDuckGo](https://duckduckgo.com/) -  Internet search engine that emphasizes protecting searchers' privacy and avoiding the filter bubble of personalized search results.
 - [elgooG](https://elgoog.im/) - Create, restore, and discover interactive Google Easter Eggs.
-- [Every Noise at Once](https://everynoise.com/) - Ongoing attempt at an algorithmically-generated, readability-adjusted scatter-plot of the musical genre-space.
+- [Every Noise at Once](https://everynoise.com/) - Algorithmically-generated, readability-adjusted scatter-plot of the musical genre-space.
-- [Animated Knots](https://www.animatedknots.com/) - Animated Knots is the world's leading site for learning how to tie knots of any kind.
+- [Animated Knots](https://www.animatedknots.com/) - Learn how to tie knots of any kind.

 ## GLOSSARY
 [^1]: **IDE** - An integrated development environment is a software application that provides comprehensive facilities to computer programmers for software development.